navicore/cem3/docs/language-guide.md

 ;
 ```

 Each connection runs in its own strand.
-The runtime handles scheduling - when
+The recursive `accept-loop` runs forever
-one strand blocks on I/O, others continue running.
-No callbacks, no async/await,
+without growing the stack - TCO converts the tail call into a jump.
+No callbacks,
-just sequential code that scales.
+no async/await, just sequential code that scales.

 ### Why Strands?